iHansy/weekend-sql-to-do-list/overview.md

     {} Default no description and no due date gray italics {} Line through completed tasks
     {} Add red asterisk for needed input fields
+    {} Add footer saying created by iHansy.
+Maybe add linkedin, github link ect.. research what this should look like {} If due date is not a date format don't proceed and alert user to fix format {} See if I can change buttons to not stick with bootstrap {} Center text in table cells